Stacked Column Chart

 Stacked bar charts are used to compare the quantitative value each part of the category brings to the whole category.
 This chart shows the distribution of the revenue got from the cosmetic products sold to men and women.

-Stacked Column and Line Chart
+100 Percent Stacked Column Chart

 BCT Vertical Mekko Chart